Strategic bankruptcy

-Introduction
+Process

 In the U.S., Chapter 11 bankruptcy made it possible for a business to declare bankruptcy without actually being insolvent.
 It is also strongly weighted toward retaining the existing management through the process of restructuring, on the basis that the existing management would be most familiar with the business and thus best equipped to preserve as much of its value as possible.
 These two conditions laid the foundations for modern strategic bankruptcy.

 Strategic bankruptcy occurs where bankruptcy is a strategic choice rather than an unavoidable condition.
 Such a choice might be made to avoid or reduce heavy legal judgements, to sidestep existing contracts, or even as a tool for manipulative debt reduction.
 Under bankruptcy law, debts are not avoided entirely, but may be significantly reduced to the point where a business owner may consider this option profitable or at least less unprofitable.
 Existing contracts, collective bargaining agreements, and legal judgements are more likely to be set aside entirely as a result of bankruptcy.
 These must always be reargued under the different rules applying to bankruptcy proceedings.